-If you want your dragon to hang with it’s head higher, move the notch towards the head.
+If you want your dragon to hang with it’s head higher, move the notch slightly towards the head.
 For a dragon that hangs more horizontally, move the notch towards the tail.
 The opening of the wings determine the dragon’s balance also.
 Experiment with this to see what you like.

 If your dragon is not hanging well, try opening up the wings more and make sure both wings are opened equally.

-Step 4: Align two dragons
+Step 4: Align and tape dragons together

-At this point, you have two options: you can move on to the next step where we GLUE the dragons together or you can save time and simply add more double-sided tape to different parts of the dragon to keep them together.
+At this point, you have two options: you can move on to the next step where we glue the dragons together or you can save time and simply add more double-sided tape to different parts of the dragon to keep them together.
 I like the glue method because it’s a cleaner look, but the tape method works fine.

-Step 6: Glue dragons
+Step 5: Glue dragons together

-Optional: when finished gluing, place dragon between wax paper and let dry between two heavy books to flatten.
+Optional: When finished gluing, place dragon between wax paper and let dry between two heavy books to flatten.

 Step 6: Open wings and tie string to notch